pixelfederation/vitess-php-pdo/README.md

 from the project directory.
 This script will set up a commit hook, which checks the PSR/2 coding standards using [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer) and also runs PHP linter and PHP Mess Detector [PHPMD](http://phpmd.org/)

+## Known issues

+On OS X there is a problem with the current GRPC version (0.12) and PHP GRPC extension (0.7).
+The GRPC communication is [slow for an unknown reason](https://github.com/grpc/grpc/issues/4806).
+GRPC 0.11 and PHP GRPC 0.61 worked fine.
+Linux is unaffected.

+Also, there is no PHP 7 GRPC extension yet.